 SK has served as a consultant for Janssen, Abbvie, Amgen, Merck, Celgene, Takeda, and Skyline.

 Professor Shaji Kumar would like to gratefully acknowledge Dr Ola Landgren, a previous contributor to this topic.
-OL is an author of several references cited in this monograph.
+OL is an author of several references cited in this topic.

 Use of this content is subject to our disclaimer